samcrow/stm32_i2s/README.md

 ## Status

 This library has been tested on a few different STM32F4 microcontrollers.
-The other models that use the same SPI version (F1, F2, L0, and L1) may work, but I have not tested any of them.
+The other models that use the same SPI version (F1, F2, L0, and L1) may work, but we haven't tested any of them.
+Trait implementation and working example will be availaible in stm32f4xx-hal.

 ## License